Data-Analyst-AI/Analisis_de_negocio/README.md

-# Project: Marketing Investment Optimization – Showz
+# Project sprint 9: Marketing Investment Optimization – Showz

 ## Objective
 Analyze user and customer behavior on the Showz platform to identify the most profitable acquisition channels and recommend an efficient redistribution of the marketing budget.